jbmikk/dbcaster/README.md

 test files included in the repository.

-There is a default test-schema.xml file that defines a simple database schema and a set of target files that generate DDL create scripts for different RDBMS.
+There is a default test-schema.xml file that defines a simple database schema and a set of build files that generate DDL create scripts for different RDBMS.

-All files starting with *build* are target files, they define the database schema to be used, and what action to do with it.
+All files starting with *build* are examples of how to generate code, they define the database schema to be used, and what target to execute with it.
+Currently available targets are "create-all" and "drop-all".
-You can test any target file simply by opening it in your browser, you should see the final SQL script right away.
+You can test any build file simply by opening it in your browser, you should see the final SQL script right away.